varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 But for this to work, we need to get two security steps out of the way first: Permission a user to use SNS and add its credentials to the Node SDK.

-Here's how to permission a user:
+Here's how to permission a user via the AWS console:

 ![Attaching SNS user policy](attaching-SNS-policy.png)

 Next, we need to create a security token for this user.
-Using the AWS command line tool this is as simple as
+Using the [AWS command line tool](https://aws.amazon.com/cli/) this is as simple as

 ```text
 aws sts get-session-token